 33rd Annual Poke Salat Festival

-The 31st annual Arts Alive juried fine arts and crafts festival is May 20 and 21 in downtown Florence, Alabama.
+The 32nd annual Arts Alive juried fine arts and crafts festival is May 19 and 20 in downtown Florence, Alabama.
 The festival takes place in Wilson Park and at Kennedy-Douglass Center for the Arts and features quality national, regional and local artists and crafters.
 Admission is free so bring the family and stroll through the park as you meet artists, find one-of-a-kind treasures to add to your collection, and enjoy good food.
 The festival showcases artists specializing in painting, stained glass, jewelry, sculpture, pottery, fiber art, woodwork, photography, and much more.
-Arts Alive T-shirts and posters will be available for purchase in the park and online.
 The Arts Alive juried gallery exhibition is in Kennedy-Douglass Center for the Arts right across the street from Wilson Park and is open the same hours as the festival.

 More Info: Facebook

-The Cigar Box Guitar Festival returns for its 13th year at Lowe Mill ARTS & Entertainment!
+Join us for Concerts on the Dock, featuring Dave Gallaher, aka Microwave Dave, and Hymn 4 Her.
+This concert is part of the 14th Annual Cigar Box Guitar Fest, which will continue the following day, Saturday June 2nd in the Flying Monkey Arts.
 Join in the fun at the longest running cigar box guitar festival in the world, celebrating all aspects of cigar box guitar culture with a variety of fun and engaging activities and performances.
-This event honors the makers, musicians, and fans of these unique, historic instruments with a two day celebration full of live music, engaging demonstrations and hands on workshops, folk art, vendors, food trucks, and more.
-For the 13th Annual Cigar Box Guitar Festival, Lowe Mill A&E will expand with a juried artist market!
-Bring chairs, picnics, friends, and pets on a leash and join us under the water tower.
+This event honors the makers, musicians, and fans of these unique, historic instruments with a two-day celebration full of live music, engaging demonstrations and hands-on workshops, folk art, vendors, food trucks, and more.

 Florence Frontier Days